About This Story…

 Except Big Mick.

 He watched from his vantage point for a moment.
-Then he took the chanter out of the hole he used for a mouth and said, “She’ll no’ catch that laddie.
+Then he took the blowpipe out of the hole he used for a mouth and said, “She’ll no’ catch that laddie.
 Yon’s a Porsche.”
-Then he started playing one of those laments that seems to go on forever, without getting to the tune.
+Then he started playing one of those laments that seems to go on for hours, without ever getting to the tune.

 Nobody said anything for ages.
 We were probably all thinking about the penalties for failure if the Muckle Bogle found out what had happened.
 Twinkle would need another new name by the time he’d finished with her.